 Despite their appearance Stokes’ works are a rumination on the virtual world, each a response to our escalating entrapment within our screens.
 Approaching works from a post-internet school of thought with a post-minimalist sensibility, Stokes’ works seek to explore the physicality of painting as well as the way we perceive image itself.

 Each piece is an enquiry into the medium of painting, exploring and exploiting the material properties of paint, canvas and timber.
 Yet at the same time they are explorations developed through the lens of the screen and as such are self-referential products of Adobe tools: cut & paste, the eyedropper to pick colours, the brush to create marks, the gradient function.

-Eschewing a manicured, well-rendered illusion in favour of sparse canvases with few, self-conscious strokes, a cynical thread runs through the pieces.
+Eschewing a manicured, well-rendered illusion in favour of sparse canvases with few, self-conscious strokes, a cynical thread runs through his pieces.
 They are aware of themselves as paintings and as eventual JPGs; they waver between something to look at and something to scroll past.
-They exist as interstices, the pace of the works lie in direct contrast to the speed of online requiring an observational discipline, an invitation to pause and look.
+Existing as interstices, the pace of the works lie in direct contrast to the speed of online requiring an observational discipline.

 Each painting is a formal study in colour and material, overlaid with marks which appear both accidental yet mechanical, intuitive yet intentional.
 They strive to be honest and abject yet covertly exist otherwise: marks made by a robot vacuum echo human marks, synthetic iridescent vinyl sits atop raw canvas, contrived organic colours live beside the real thing.
 Stepping back, the overall effect ranges from introspective and melancholic to sardonic.